 What Types Of Jobs Can I Qualify For With A Medical Transcription Certification Or Degree?

 Most medical transcriptionists work in hospitals and other medical facilities, working a full 40 hours a week.
 Other medical organizations that hire medical transcribers include nursing homes, outpatient hospitals, rehab centers, chiropractor’s offices, doctor’s offices and transcription services agencies.
 Some medical transcriptionists are happiest working as at-home independent contractors who build their own practice by finding medical clients and establishing business relationships with them.
 While most medical transcriptionists work full time, some do part time work for smaller organizations.

 How long does it take to earn medical transcription certification or degree?

 Medical transcription certification will take at least six months, though most transcription programs will take nine months to a year.
 An associate’s degree in applied science in medical transcription takes two years.
 Obtaining medical transcription training is not costly in terms of time or money.

 Where are the highest paying medical transcribing jobs?

-Medical transcribers make a median hourly pay of $14.40 in 2006.
-The highest 10 percent of medical transcribers can make $20 an hour.
+Medical transcriptionists made a median hourly pay of $16.77 during 2015.
+The highest 10 percent of medical transcriptionists can make $24 an hour.
 With years of experience, medical transcriptionists will earn higher salaries.
 Independent contractors working from home can make quite a bit more, but building the business will take a few years in finding clients and establishing relationships.
 As usual in most occupations, west coast and east coast companies pay higher salaries than the Midwest or the South.